 In the opening of the third movie two meth-heads think it is a good idea to lure a trucker to their hotel room so they can rob him.
 Unfortunately for them, said trucker is Rusty Nail.

-Not Quite Dead: Rusty in every movie ending is look like is finally killed, but turn out he is alive.
+Not Quite Dead: Rusty in every film's ending seems to have been killed, but is later revealed to be alive.

 Roaring Rampage of Revenge: Rusty's motivation in all three movies.
 First one was to make Fuller and Lewis pay for the little incident at the hotel.
 The second one was for the group breaking into his house and stealing his car.
 The third was for the Austin nearly running him off the road while showing off.